What is Bond Ladder?

 #2 – Reinvestment Risk

 As some bonds mature, there needs to be a better or at least the same return investment available for reinvestment.
-However, that may not always be the case, and therefore, at times, the laddering approach may backfire.
+However, that may not always be the case; therefore, building a bond ladder approach may backfire at times.

 #3 – Transaction Costs

-As laddering requires frequent buying and selling, therefore the transaction costs are higher as compared to the non-laddering approach.
+As laddering requires frequent buying and selling, the transaction costs are higher compared to the non-laddering approach.
 However, it is a trade-off and part and parcel of the investment.

-This has been a guide to What is a Bond Ladder & its Definition.
-Here we discuss how to create a bond ladder strategy and the difference between the bond ladder and bond ETF along with examples, benefits & limitations.
-You can learn more about from the following articles –
+This has been a guide to what is a Bond Ladder.
+We explain how to build it along with example, differences with bond ETF, disadvantages & advantages.
+You can learn more about it from the following articles –